ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 As we already said in [previous report](Report-3.md/#architecturel-pattern) this project seems to follow an architectural design named the Model-View-Controller, MVC, and this design pattern is an excellent example of separating these concerns for better software maintainability.

-##### 5. Understandability
+#### 5. Understandability

 Software systems tend to depart more and more from the principle of simplicity and become increasingly complex.

 The increase in size and complexity of software drastically affects several quality attributes, especially maintainability and understandability.
-Here we'll focus in understandability.
+Here we will focus on its understandability.

 Software developers and maintainers need to read and understand source programs and other documents of software.
 The significance of understandability is very obvious that can be perceived as `If we can't learn something, we won't understand it.
 If we can't understand something, we can't use it - at least not well enough to avoid creating a money pit.
 We can't maintain a system that we don't understand - at least not easily.
 And we can't make changes to our system if we can't understand how the system as a whole will work once the changes are made`.
 Understandability of software documents is thus important as `the better we know what the thing is supposed to do, the better we can test for it`.

 Software understandability is vital and one of the most significant components of the software development.
-The lack of understandability aspect often leads to false interpretation that may in turn lead to ambiguities, misunderstanding and hence to faulty development results.
+The lack of understandability often leads to false interpretation that may in turn lead to ambiguities, misunderstanding and hence to faulty development results.
 It plays an important role as far as the issue of delivering quality software is concerned.
 Therefore, understandability is obviously relevant and significant in the context of software testability.
-In Summernote's project we verify that this project continues to maintain clean code, keep architecture components balanced but exists some possible refactoring to do due to duplication of code.
+In the Summernote project, we verify that the project continues to maintain clean code and keep architecture components balanced, although there exists some possible refactoring to do due to duplication of code.

-##### 6. Heterogeneity
+#### 6. Heterogeneity

-Summernote is an open-source library under the MIT license as had been said previously, and have some contributions on github from various developers.
+Summernote is an open-source library under the MIT license as had been said previously, and has contributions on github from various developers.

 It represent a risk of embedding the modified code submitted in a pull request, and made the integration with the existent code so is necessary to ensure that it remains globally functional.

-By one side, the unit tests allows the owners and the contributors of Summernote's project guarantee the correct operation of library components and the right flow of development.
+By one side, the unit tests allows the owners and the contributors of Summernote project guarantee the correct operation of library components and the right flow of development.
 On the other hand, it is important to verify if the integration of the various components is done correctly through integration tests.
 As already mentioned, the Grunt tool is used to automate Unit tests and the Travis-CI tool is used to automate Integration tests.
 In the chapter 2 we'll show the results obtained with this tools.

 It is verified by us that the use of a public GitHub repository open to any collaborator encourages a greater heterogeneity of the test tools used.